 Throughout my research about genre, I began realising that there are so many clichés.
 Many films have very similar if not the same elements that build the narrative.
 We have become so used to seeing all of these elements, occasionally in a different form that we forget how common everything is.

 Below I have shown a series of film posters for different genres which shows how similarly clichéd they are.
+Taken from:

 http://www.uproxx.com/media/2011/11/thirteen-movie-poster-cliches-and-what-they-say-about-the-movie/#page/1